coelhors/cihi-dashboard/README.md

 6. **Socioeconomic health disparities** visualization and analysis
 7. **User interface optimization** for teaching and demonstration purposes
 8. **Professional data presentation** with enhanced readability and accessibility
+9. **Modern navigation design** with intuitive sidebar and clear visual hierarchy

 ## 🛠️ Technical Stack